pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

 # A vast and useful collection of Pi-Hole block lists

-Here I publish a collection of Pi-Hole blocklists, including a blocklist disallowing well known Microsoft(tm) Windows(R) Telemetry hosts, as documented by BSI Bund in Germany in their project "SiSyPHuS Win10".
+Here I publish a big collection of Pi-Hole blocklists, including a blocklist disallowing well known Microsoft(tm) Windows(R) Telemetry hosts, as documented by BSI Bund in Germany in their project "SiSyPHuS Win10".
 The BSI is the "German Federal Bureau of Security in Information Technology" (in German: Bundesamt für Sicherheit in der Informationstechnik).